Advanced Touch Screen Control

 Rava® SIP Intercom Technology enables hands‑free VoIP communication with other Rava‑enabled touch screens and door stations.
 Rava works over Ethernet, supporting 2-way intercom and paging without requiring any special wiring.
 VoIP phone capability is also possible through integration with a SIP‑compatible IP phone system or SIP server, allowing hands‑free telephone functionality complete with speed-dialing, caller ID, custom ringers, and other enhancements.
 Built‑in echo cancellation affords full‑duplex performance for clear, seamless voice communication using integrated microphone and speakers.2

-Merging technologies from Sonos and Crestron brings a whole-house music experience like no other.
-From any touch screen in the house, a family can effortlessly browse for tracks, artists, or playlists using all the services available from Sonos and instantly play them in any room using Sonos® wireless speakers or a Crestron Sonnex® multiroom audio system.
+Merging technologies from Sonos and Crestron brings a powerful whole-house music experience.
+From any touch screen in the house, browse for tracks, artists, or playlists using all the services available from Sonos and instantly play them in any room using Sonos® wireless speakers or a Crestron Sonnex® multiroom audio system.
 The Sonos app runs natively on the TSW‑1060, enabling enhanced control of Sonos products as part of a complete Crestron system.
 The app checks for updates nightly so it’s always current.1

 Room Scheduling Apps